jasonoviedo/kiwix/README.md

 ### AutoPilot Communication

 As you can observe in the communication tab, you can select a port, IP address to send images at a customizable size.

+We send the images on a hex string over a socket, the communication sends strings of hex values that needs to be converted to a byteArray object representing the image (see the server.py)

+We provide to you a simple python script to communicate (**is not required to be used**)

 A server script **is not required to use** is provided to give you a sketch to work on.

 The program is accepting the following format (example in python provided):